 Our choice of BP's is envisaged to cover varied and complementary features of the model.
-For example, BP1 corresponds to low DM mass, BP2 corresponds to a slightly heavier DM mass but substantial mass splitting with the charged VLLs, BP3 corresponds to a {\it compressed~spectrum} where the mass difference between the components of the VLL's are $\sim$ 20 GeV while BP4 corresponds to an overall heavy spectrum with higher DM mass which renders them close to threshold value of the ILC center of mass energy.
+For example, BP1 corresponds to low DM mass, BP2 corresponds to a slightly heavier DM mass with substantial mass splitting with the charged VLLs, BP3 corresponds to a {\it compressed~spectrum} where the mass difference between the components of the VLL's are $\sim$ 20 GeV while BP4 corresponds to an overall heavy spectrum with higher DM mass which renders them close to threshold value of the ILC center of mass energy.